POL 11.35.01 - Code of Student Conduct

 10.16 Theft

-(a) Theft or attempted theft of property, money or services;
+(a) Stealing or attempting to steal another’s property, money or services;

 (b) Knowingly possessing, purchasing, or exchanging stolen or embezzled property, money or services;